js216/embd/articles/programming-values-checklist.md

 Modules should expose a small, mostly orthogonal set of public functions.

+Ideally, programs should be small, cooperative, and produce their output if possible in the form of human and machine readable text:

 > Write programs to work together.
 Write programs that handle text streams,
 > because that is a universal interface.[^quat]

+In particular, there should be no unnecessary output, only what is required for the communicating processes to talk to each other, or upon explicit user request.

+> Generally a program should say nothing unless and until it has something to
+> say.[^tools]

 [^pol]: C. Moore: Programming a Problem-Oriented-Language, ca. 1970.